satish28/test_blog/README.md

 Any additional test cases are also welcome.

+<h2>Database settings</h2>
+After doing any development and before you commit, remove the database settings from settings.py.
+You don't want your db username and password in git history.

+It is cumbersome to add and remove settings everytime you commit.
+So we wrote a shell script to automate this process. db_settings.sh.
+Copy this script into /virtualenv/bin.
+Put your database settings in it.
+To add db settings to settings.py, go to the directory where settings.py file is and run

+    $ db_settings.sh settings.py add
+    $ db_settings.sh settings.py del

+add - For adding settings and del - For removing settings.

 <h2>Credits</h2>
 1. We have used <a href="http://getbootstrap.com/">bootstrap</a> extensively for website design.
 Have a look at it.